bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 exacerbated with much increased [complexity](http://shaffner.us/cs/papers/tarpit.pdf).

 As of late, I have been hearing what seem like justified reactions to this complexity.
-Folks are saying things like: [JQuery considered harmful](http://lea.verou.me/2015/04/jquery-considered-harmful/), "Frameworks are dead", [Monolith first](http://martinfowler.com/bliki/MonolithFirst.html) etc. There
+Folks are saying things like: [jQuery considered harmful](http://lea.verou.me/2015/04/jquery-considered-harmful/), "Frameworks are dead", [Monolith first](http://martinfowler.com/bliki/MonolithFirst.html) etc. There